-IGFA World Records require pictures and measurement of the catch.
+IGFA World Records require pictures and measurement and/or weighing of the catch.
 All of this takes time, so you should have the necessary equipment ready before landing the fish.
 If the documentation process takes longer than a minute, periodically place the fish back in the water or place in a live well to allow it to breathe.